anuraio/anura-for-wordpress/readme.txt

-=== Plugin Name ===
+=== Anura.io ===
-   Anura.io
    Plugin URI: https://www.anura.io/anura-script
    description: Welcome to Anura’s WordPress plug-in.
 Anura is an Ad Fraud solution designed to accurately eliminate fraud to improve conversion rates.
 With this plug in, you can easily set up a real-time visitor firewall to keep the fraud off of your site.
 Before you can set this up, be sure to reach out to sales@anura.io to get your account set up first.
    Version: 2.0
+   Stable Tag: 2.0
-   Tags: spam, adfraud, ad fraud, detection, click-fraud, affiliate fraud detection Requires at least: 5.3
+   Tags: spam, adfraud, ad fraud, click-fraud, affiliate fraud detection Requires at least: 5.3
    Tested up to: 6.5.5
    Requires PHP: 7.4